Table of Contents

 Lightweight Workloads and Reduced IT Overhead

-HTML5 works best for office-oriented tasks such as email, file access, CRM, or ERP applications, where hardware-level redirection is not required.
+HTML5 works best for office-oriented tasks such as email, file access, CRM, or ERP applications, where hardware-level redirection isn't required.
 Since no client installation or updates are needed, organizations significantly reduce endpoint support efforts.
 This approach is especially valuable for distributed teams, remote-first businesses, and environments where employees frequently switch devices.

-When to Choose Native RDP Clients?
+When Should You Use Native RDP Clients?

 Native RDP clients become the preferred option when performance, hardware integration, and controlled endpoint environments are essential.